maxim5/time-series-machine-learning/README.md

 ```

 You should read it like this:
- - The model is on average `0.019528` or about 2% away from the ground truth percent change.
+ - The model is on average `0.019528` or about 2% away from the ground truth percent change (absolute difference),
+   but only `-0.001543` away taking into account the sign.
+In other words, the model underestimates and overestimates the
+   target equally, usually by 2%.
- - The standard deviation of residuals is also about 2%: `0.023731`.
+ - The standard deviation of residuals is also about 2%: `0.023731`, so it's rarely far off the target.
  - The model is 63% right about the sign of the change: `0.635158`.
    For example, this means that when the model says *"Buy!"*,
    it may be wrong about how high the predicted price will be, but the price will go up in 63% of the cases.